pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

+- Either payloads or message should be provided.

-Publish a message with payload, compression, metadata, and block
+#### Publish a message with payload, compression, metadata, and block

 ```
 `1- (void)publish:(nullable id)message